MuddSub/MuddSub/README.md

 pip install doxypypy
 ```

-The first is optional, and provides the tools we use for simulation.
-The second is a dependency for a library we use for controls.
-The third gives an alternate build tool to the one which comes standard with ROS.
+The first is a dependency for a library we use for controls.
+The second gives an alternate build tool to the one which comes standard with ROS.
 We build with `catkin build` instead of `catkin_make` because it allows standard CMake projects to be compiled within our workspace.
 The last two are used to generate documentation.

 ### Download and Build